 The medication blocks nerve impulse transmission to the muscle, preventing it from contracting.
 Over time, this effect subsides as the pathway of impulse transmission is restored.
 The effect of Botox lasts approximately 4-6 months and depends on the physiological characteristics of the body.
 However, the Botox timeline may be different for patients with an active lifestyle and a fast metabolism, resulting in a quicker wearing-off of the effects.

 How Often Can You Get Botox?

-For cosmetic purposes, the effects of Botox are temporary and typically last around 3 to 6 months.
+For cosmetic purposes, the effects of Botox and Korean botox are temporary and typically last around 3 to 6 months.
 As the muscle activity gradually returns, the wrinkles may become more noticeable again.

 The recommended frequency for cosmetic Botox injections is typically every three to four months to maintain the desired results.
 However, some patients may have more prolonged effects and receive treatments less frequently.

 The main aftercare recommendations are: